 Staff will receive training and attend professional courses on how to prevent bullying including cyberbullying e.g. Educare on line training.
-Advice is regularly shared with colleagues in staff meetings, Year Group meetings, Upper School & Lower School, Specialist Teachers, DSL and Assistant meetings.
+Advice is regularly shared with colleagues in staff meetings.
 Discussions in these meetings are invited from staff to talk about children and their welfare and how to manage and improve behaviour.